 For some years now, we have been actively participating in debt refinancing and restructuring processes, involving large national and international companies, which have required forming multidisciplinary teams with a high international element.
-Some examples include our advice in the debt restructuring of Abengoa refinancing (€3 billion), Corte Inglés (€2 billion), Europastry (€750 million), Sando (€600 million), Inspired Group (€540 million), Dragados (€463 million), Grupo Levantina (€415 million) and Cementos Molins (€180 million).
+Some examples include our advice in the debt restructuring of Abengoa refinancing (€3 billion), Corte Inglés (€2 billion), Lecta Group (€700 million), Bergé (€650 million), Saba Aparcamientos (€400 million), as well as some acquisition finance deals, such as Adevinta's financing to acquire eBay's global classified-ads business through a secured bond issue and a senior financing agreement (€2,850 million).